Catwalk (film)

 Catwalk is a 1995 American documentary film by Robert Leacock, following model Christy Turlington during Spring Fashion Week in Milan, Paris and New York City.
 Despite being filmed in 1993, it premiered in 1995.

 Synopsis

-The film depicts model Christy Turlington and her friends Naomi Campbell, Yasmin Le Bon, Kate Moss, Helena Christensen, Gail Elliott and Carla Bruni as they jetted between Milan, Paris, and New York City during Spring 1994 Fashion Week.
-Turlington is featured walking in shows and attending fittings for Chanel, Versace, Dior, Giorgio Armani, Jean Paul Gaultier, Karl Lagerfeld, John Galliano, Anna Sui and finally Isaac Mizrahi.
-Between shows, Turlington is shown shooting a cover for W, socialising with her friends and attending a photo exhibition for Bruce Weber.
-In the final scene, Turlington is depicted being drawn by artist Francesco Clemente.
+The film centers on model Christy Turlington and fellow models Naomi Campbell, Yasmin Le Bon, Kate Moss, Helena Christensen, Gail Elliott and Carla Bruni as they travel between Milan, Paris, and New York City during Spring 1994 Fashion Week.
+Turlington walks shows and attends fittings for Chanel, Versace, Dior, Giorgio Armani, Jean Paul Gaultier, Karl Lagerfeld, John Galliano, Anna Sui and finally Isaac Mizrahi.
+Between shows, Turlington shoots a cover for W, socializes with her friends, and attends a photo exhibition for Bruce Weber.
+In the final scene, Turlington is drawn by artist Francesco Clemente.

-The film was shot in black and white and color and incorporated behind-the-scenes footage of many designers at work, including Lagerfeld, Valentino Garavani, Azzedine Alaia, a young John Galliano, and Gianni Versace four years before his death.
+The film was shot in black and white and color and incorporated behind-the-scenes footage of many designers at work, including Lagerfeld, Valentino, Alaia, a young Galliano, and Gianni Versace four years before his death.